Wilmox/portfolio/_content/notes/a-brief-history-of-time.md

 # Elementary Particles and Forces of Nature

 Quarks and other elementary particles are the topic of this chapter.
 Quarks are elementary particles which comprise the majority of matter in the universe.
 There are six different "flavors" of quarks: up, down, strange, charm, bottom, and top.
 Quarks also have three "colors": red, green, and blue.
-There are also antiquarks, which differ in some properties from quarks. <br /><br />
+There are also antiquarks*, which differ in some properties from quarks. <br /><br />

 All particles (for example, the quarks) have a property called **spin**.
 The spin of a particle shows us <span >what a particle looks like from different directions</span>.
 For example, a particle of spin 0 looks the same from every direction.
 A particle of spin 1 looks different in every direction unless the particle is spun completely around (**360 degrees**).
 Hawking's example of a particle of spin 1 is an **arrow**.
 A particle of spin two needs to be turned around halfway (or **180 degrees**) to look the same.
 The example given in the book is of a **double-headed arrow**.<br /><br />